 There is no biocontrol available for Yellow Lamium at this time.

-- King County, https://www.kingcounty.gov/services/environment/animals-and-plants/noxious-weeds/weed-identification/yellow-archangel.aspx
+- King County, Yellow archangel identification and control, https://www.kingcounty.gov/services/environment/animals-and-plants/noxious-weeds/weed-identification/yellow-archangel.aspx